What’s your most common repair?

 What part of the city is the roughest?

 The Williamsburg Bridge is real bad.
 They redid it wrong.
 They put eighteen metal bumps in there.
 So unless you get off the seat when you hit the bumps, you’ll destroy your rims, and that’s expensive.

 What’s in the basic repair kit that everyone should own?

 A pump, a patch kit, a spare tube, and tire levers for removing the tire.
 I like REMA Tip Top patches—the glue works really well and the patches tend to hold.
 It’s a permanent bond.

-What should people do to maintain
+What should people do to maintain their bikes?

 Bring your bike in during winter and have it assessed.
 But no one’ll do that.
 No one thinks about bikes in the winter.